 The console has a sleep mode which will enter after 4 minutes of inactivity on the bike.
 It doesn’t have any power button, so it starts when you push any buttons or detect flywheel movement.
 It’s battery-powered and requires 2 AA batteries.

 The Schwinn IC3 comes partially assembled.
 The flywheel, belt, crank, and resistance elements are already attached to the frame.
 The parts that require assembly are the bike’s bases, the seat with its post, the handlebar with its post, the pedals, and the fitness console.

 Therefore, it shouldn’t take more than 30 minutes of your time.
 All the tools needed for the assembly come with the bike, and the manual provides clear step-by-step assembly instructions.

 Since the bike has a belt drive system, its transmission doesn’t require lubrication.
-However, the brake pad may need a bit of silicone lubricant if it squeaks when in contact with the flywheel.
-Other than this, it’s advisable to keep the bike clean and periodically check for loose parts and retighten them as needed.
+However, the brake pad may need a silicone lubricant if it squeaks when in contact with the flywheel.
+Other than this, it’s advisable to keep the bike clean, periodically check for loose parts, and retighten them as needed.